See Phuket And Die, Chapter Thirteen

 car into the building.
 The lights were off but he could see large barrels along the wall, a work bench strewn with tools

 and shovels leaning against the bench.
 Ritak pointed to an iron cot with a cheap mattress.
-‘I’m going to sleep there,
+‘I’m going to

 you can sleep in the car.
 Come with me.’